 Similarly, it is vital to manage the limited aviation spectrum resource in a manner which effectively supports the introduction of new technologies when available, in line with the ASBU Modules and the Technology Roadmaps.

 In the light of ever increasing pressure on the frequency spectrum resource as a whole, including aeronautical frequency spectrum allocations, it is imperative that civil aviation authorities and other stakeholders not only coordinate the aviation position with their State’s radio regulatory authorities, but also actively participate in the WRC and other radio regulatory processes.
+Potential opportunities for sharing of non-safety spectrum between non-critical aeronautical communications and non-aeronautical services may be explored, provided that backup safety spectrum remains available for non-critical aeronautical services.
+However, extreme care must be taken so as not to jeopardize conditions of use and availability of safety spectrum currently allocated to aeronautical safety services.

 Frequency spectrum will remain a scarce and essential resource for air navigation as many Block Upgrades will require increased air-ground data sharing and enhanced navigation and surveillance capabilities.
-In this context, it should be recalled that the ITU considers the transmission of data for navigation or surveillance purposes to be in the communications domain.